Contemporary Physics Lab

 Oral/white board Presentation

-Students will give a 40-minute lesson (20 lecture + 20 interactive assignment) on a class-relevant topic or technique.
+Students will give a 20-minute lesson on a class-relevant topic or technique.
+Students will also prepare an interactive assignment for the class based on the material.
 Topics and date of presentation will be assigned by instructor during the second half of the semester.

 Practice talks with instructor are required and will be scheduled in advance.